(School of Arts & Sciences)

 Consistent with the Johnson & Wales University experiential education philosophy, Counseling Psychology students also gain practical experience while enrolled in this program.
 For example, courses like Principles of Group Counseling and Counseling Theories and Techniques provide students with classroom exercises in which they learn about, role play and model various counseling practices.
 Graduates of this program will be expected to employ critical thinking skills and ethical principles essential to interacting with and successfully treating clients in the professional environment.

-In addition, students are expected to use the American Counseling Association (ASA) Code of Ethics and Standards of Practice as a guide for ethical behavior throughout the program.
+In addition, students are expected to use the American Counseling Association (ACA) Code of Ethics and Standards of Practice as a guide for ethical behavior throughout the program.

 PLEASE NOTE: A Master of Science degree is usually required for licensed positions as professional mental health counselors, marriage and family counselors and social workers.
 At completion of the bachelor’s degree program in Counseling Psychology, students may also choose to pursue a Master of Science degree in Counseling Psychology.
-The Bachelor of Science degree program prepares students for entry level case/program workers and managers and aid positions who assist licensed counselors.
+The bachelor of science degree program prepares students for entry-level case/program workers and managers and aide positions who assist licensed counselors.